 The decision to study for the cantorate is a serious one, but one that holds great excitement and opportunity.
 The chance to serve the Jewish community in such a rapidly changing environment is a thrilling and sacred task, and we at JTS are eager to help prepare you.
 Our world-class faculty, engaging students, and New York City location will all add to the depth and breadth of your cantorial training.

-On the pages below, you will find the information that you need to apply for admission to the H. L. Miller Cantorial School.
+On the pages below, you will find the information that you need to apply for admission to the H. L. Miller Cantorial School and College of Jewish Music.
 Feel free to call with any questions you may have, or simply to say hello and introduce yourself.

-If you would like to receive more information about the H. L. Miller Cantorial School, submit the web contact form.
+If you want to receive more information about the H. L. Miller Cantorial School, please submit the web contact form.

 We encourage you to learn more about the H. L. Miller Cantorial School, and the director welcomes inquiries from Jews of all ages.